 The Department of Enterprise Services (DES) is addressing issues with overnight and extended parking on Deschutes Parkway that are raising concerns about public health, safety and the environment.
-A rulemaking process is required before the agency can adopt enforceable restrictions on parking.

 DES and the Washington State Patrol (WSP) are taking a number of immediate actions: